alioalyasari/macbookpro-a1708-ubuntu/README.md

-# macbookpro-a1708-ubuntu
-MacbookPro A1708 (No Touchbar, No T2) Ubuntu 26.04 issues solved
 # MacBook Pro A1708 (MacBookPro14,1) — Ubuntu 26.04 Complete Setup Guide

 > **Hardware:** MacBook Pro 13" 2017 No Touch Bar (A1708 / MacBookPro14,1)